-1. Identify whether an impaired waterway within the permitted area was added to the latest EPA-approved 303(d) list or the Texas Integrated Report of Surface Water Quality for CWA Sections 305(b) and 303(d).
+1. Identify whether an impaired water within the permitted area was added to the latest EPA-approved 303(d) list or the Texas Integrated Report of Surface Water Quality for CWA Sections 305(b) and 303(d).
 List any newly identified impaired waters below by including the name of the water body and the cause of impairment.

-While the impaired bodies within College Station remain, the city would like TCEQ to note the following.
+Although there are no longer any impaired waters within College Station, the City still participates in a TMDL implementation plan.
 The Navasota River and several tributaries were first listed as impaired on the 2002 Texas Integrated Report (Texas 303(d)List) for elevated E. coli concentrations.
 To address this need, watershed stakeholders, including the City of College Station, organized to develop the Navasota River Below Lake Limestone Watershed Protection Plan.
-The city began implementing its assigned portion of this plan on August 28, 2021.
+The City began implementing its assigned portion of this plan on August 28, 2021.
 This plan can be found in Texas Water Resources Institute Technical Report 497.